 At the end of November 1812, Austen suggests to her friend Martha Lloyd that Miss Benn might appreciate ‘something of the Shawl kind to wear over her Shoulders within doors in very cold weather might be useful, but it must not be very handsome or she would not use it.
 Her long Fur tippet is almost worn out.’
 Charity and the sharing of bounty with the less fortunate was an appropriately pious response to the season.
 Thus did clothing help warm the bodies, hearts and souls of Christmas celebrators in the age of Jane Austen.

 Featured image credit: George and Isaac Robert Cruikshank, ‘The Honble.
 Tom Dashall [left], & his Cousin Bob [Logic, right], in the Lobby at Drury Lane Theatre’, from Pierce Egan, Real Life in London (1821), hand-coloured engraving on paper.
 Private collection.

 Hilary Davidson is a dress and textile historian based between Britain and Australia, and an Honorary Associate at the University of Sydney.
 She has curated, lectured, broadcast and published extensively in her field.

 Click here to find out more about her latest book, Dress in the Age of Jane Austen: Regency Fashion.

 Do You Have a Passion for Fashion History?

-Sign up to the Yale Art Mailing List to ensure you’re the first to know about upcoming fashion history titles from Yale University Press.
-You’ll also receive a code for 25% off a curated selection of recent titles, ranging from framing devices in Renaissance Italy to ‘macaroni men’ in the eighteenth century.
+Sign up to the Yale Visual Arts mailing list to ensure you’re the first to know about upcoming fashion history titles from Yale University Press.